-Covid-19 Alert: The Italian government is now welcoming fully vaccinated U.S. citizens to visit.
+Covid-19 Alert: As of June 1, 2022, the Green Pass or other equivalent certification is no longer required for entry or re-entry into Italy.COVID-19 restrictive measures for arrivals from abroad are no longer in force.
+The Italian government is now welcoming fully vaccinated U.S. citizens to visit.
 Please review the Ministry of Foreign Affairs website for more specific information in English.
-Also please take note of any self-quarantine requirements.

 In my opinion, this is the most enchanting and unique place in the world, not to mention one of the most visited.
 It is a city of canals, bridges and beautiful architecture.
 Where else can you get serenaded on a gondola, lost in a maze of narrow cobblestone walkways and let your eyes feast on the amazing sights around you?
 Furthermore, Venice not only boasts spectacular scenery but is abundantly rich in art and history.

 Notably, this magical city is built entirely on water which is a feat of creative genius.
 In fact, the only method of transportation is by foot or by boat.
 It sits on over 100 islands and has 400 bridges, the most famous which are the Rialto Bridge (Ponte de Rialto) and the Bridge of Sighs.

 This city has magnificent must-see landmarks and is ideal to walk in – you can really walk everywhere from one end to the other.
 Since this is one of the most visited cities in the world, it can get quite crowded.
 The city gets up to 60,000 visitors a day and 30 million a year!
 Although this may be true, you can get away from the bustling crowds.
 Leave the San Marco area by the major sights and go into the other neighborhoods.
 There you will enjoy beauty and serenity among the waterways and narrow lanes.